Arcadiyyyyyyyy/ptb_mongo_docker_preset/README.md

 MONGO_URI is `mongodb://localhost:27017/` if you want to run locally

+Change `from ptb_mongo...` in all files in tests directory to `from your_repo_name`

+Change the settings in your GitHub repo to `Actions > General > Workflow permissions > Read and write permissions`

 ### Startup

-To start the script, run `poetry run python ptb_mongo_docker_preset` inside of the project home directory.
+To start the script, run `poetry run python your_repo_name` inside of the project home directory.

 ### Commits

-Before committing your code, run `pip install -r requirements_dev` inside of your venv.
+Before committing your code, run `pip install -r requirements_dev.txt` inside of your venv.

 Run `tox` in your home project folder to run all tests before commit, or run them separately with: